Effective Classroom Management Strategies for New Teachers

 If you notice side chatter, say, “Do you have a question?” not “Stop talking.”

-If your student is distracting others, say, “Do you need help focusing?” not “Sit still.”
+If a student is distracting others, ask, “Do you need help focusing?” rather than “Sit still.”

-You can even offer that student something quiet to fidget with or allow him to change seats.
+You can even offer that student something quiet to fidget with or allow them to change seats if that’s going to help them succeed.

 Effective classroom management strategies for new teachers